Engineers Australia: Complaints - professional conduct

 Engineers Australia has a detailed and regulated process for handling complaints against members and office bearers.
 Complaints against members of Engineers Australia are handled in accordance with Division 4 of the General Regulations 2016.
 If the person is not a member, then Engineers Australia has no authority to commence an investigation or take any action regarding the person's professional conduct.
 Engineers Australia is also not able to offer legal advice in relation to contractual or common law disputes or criminal matters and the complaints process will not result in financial restitution or compensation.

 Position statements

 One of Engineers Australia's core activities is to make its position known on policies, inquiries and other government initiative.
 Engineers Australia draws upon the intellectual capital of the membership of Engineers Australia when drafting position statements and developing submissions.

 Annual report and financials

 In accordance with By-law 20.2, an Annual Report is presented by the Board each year for the business of the Annual General Meeting of Engineers Australia.

 Lobbying

 Engineers Australia engages third-party political lobbyists in various jurisdictions.
 For example, in South Australia, Engineers Australia engages MCM Strategic Communications.

 Publications

 Create magazine was introduced on 12 August 2015.
-It is a magazine that showcases the profession, achievements, impacts and future thinking of engineering.
+It was a magazine that showcased the profession, achievements, impacts and future thinking of engineering, but was phased out in 2020-2021 and replaced with an on-line version 'Create Digital' published by Mahlab publishers.
 EHA Magazine is published quarterly covering industrial and engineering heritage first published in December 2013.